 EFFECTIVE DATES AND RETROACTIVE PREMIUM ADJUSTMENT: Regardless of when the Plan is notified or learns of a Dependent's loss of eligibility, coverage terminates effective the first of the month following the month of loss of eligibility, as described in Section 3.
 Election changes for Special Enrollment and mid-year enrollment described in provisions C. and D. are effective on the dates indicated.
-Other allowed election changes may be made effective on the date of the event if documentation of the event is presented to the applicable campus Human Resources/Benefits Office.
-Otherwise the Effective Date is the date any required enrollment or election forms are submitted to the campus Human Resources/Benefits Office.
+Other allowed election changes may be made effective as of the first pay period after the election form is received.
 Premium paid pre-tax may not be retroactively adjusted to provide a refund back more than 30 days or beyond the start of the calendar year whichever comes first.